 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is frequently required to talk, sit; use hands to finger, handle, or feel and talk or hear.
+While performing the duties of this Job, the employee is regularly required to talk or hear.
+The employee is frequently required to sit.
 The employee is occasionally required to stand.
 The employee must occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include close vision and ability to adjust focus.Work Environment:
+Specific vision abilities required by this job include close vision, distance vision and ability to adjust focus.Work Environment: